Do you feel like you’re spinning your wheels when it comes to pitching job ads?

 - If you’re already familiar with the company, include how it’s relevant in your life.
 For example, in our Paleo pitch, something that I would include is that I provide Kefir to my children every day.
 While you may not be familiar with Kefir, the Paleo community is and this little bit of unique information will resonate with the prospect.

-A Sample Pitch Letter
+A Pitch Letter Example

 Now that we covered what makes a winning pitch, let’s put it all together.

 Hi, my name is Elna Cain and I’m a freelance writer and blogger.
 Your Paleo Health ad on ProBlogger caught my immediate attention.
 I have expert knowledge and experience in all aspects of the Paleo lifestyle including:

 - Probiotics and prebiotics.
 I give my twin toddlers Kefir every day.